 - Historical background presents the historical setting and some key events of the Biblical period in which the leader lived. - Life lesson offers practical application of the topic to life and ministry. - Outreach Story Set the story from each lesson most suitable for Bible Storytelling in the seminar and on outreach is indicated by a double asterisk (). - Reflection Questions designed for personal evaluation, these may be used in group discussions where appropriate. - Application Activity provides optional creative ideas for response times, one of the most important elements of any teaching.
-Please feel free to use, adjust or generate your own responsive, creative activities. - Further Study includes material for additional study, but may also be discussed in class if appropriate and time allows. - Poster Description explains the images and symbols used in the new posters.
+Please feel free to use, adjust or generate your own responsive, creative activities. - Further Study includes material for additional study, but may also be discussed in class if appropriate - Poster Description explains the images and symbols used in the new posters.

-For information on the overview of the TS series, University of the Nations credit and BELT Instructor Training, please see BELT's Guiding Document found at: www.www.www.www.numbelt.org/about-us/values.
-For other seminar details, including goals and schedule, go to BELT's Information Packet: www.numbelt.org/about-our-seminars.
+For information on the overview of the TS series, University of the Nations credit and BELT Instructor Training, please see BELT's Guiding Document found at: ywambelt.org/core-values-beliefs.
+For other seminar details, including goals and schedule, go to BELT's Information Packet: ywambelt.org/about-our-seminars.